mormegil6/processing-magicaltrailshader-ambisonic-energy-visualizer-via-p5-osc/README.md

 ## Description

 This script is based off on Jason Labbe's "[Magical Trail Shader](https://openprocessing.org/sketch/835887)" P5.js OpenProcessing sketch.
-In this version, the animation is not excited by the mouse pointer, but by the ambisonic soundfield energy from the 426 values from the points on the IEM [EnergyVisualizer's grid](https://plugins.iem.at/docs/energyvisualizergrid/).
+In this version, the animation is not excited by the mouse pointer, but by the ambisonic soundfield energy sampled on the 426 points on the IEM [EnergyVisualizer's grid](https://plugins.iem.at/docs/energyvisualizergrid/).
 These values are fed to the script via the [P5.js OSC node](https://github.com/genekogan/p5js-osc/).

 ## Installation